autonity/docs.autonity.org/content/docs/node-operators/_index.md

   How to setup and operate an Autonity Go Client node on an Autonity testnet
 ---

-All nodes on the Autonity network exchange blocks and transactions with other nodes, keep track of the current start of the blockchain.
-Running a node offers a dedicated RPC endpoint for querying and for accepting transactions.
-DApps running on the network may take advantage of dedicates nodes for any "backend" or off-chain operations.
+All nodes on the Autonity network exchange blocks and transactions with other nodes, keeping track of the current state of the blockchain.
+Running a node offers the possibility of having a dedicated RPC endpoint for querying and for accepting transactions.
+DApps running on the network may take advantage of dedicated nodes for any "backend" or off-chain operations.

 This guide describes the steps to install, configure and run an instance of the Autonity Go Client (AGC) on an Autonity testnet, and describes how to use the [`aut` CLI tool](/account-holders/setup-autcli/) to connect to the node and performing some basic operations.